Solo Stove Campfire Review – Is It Worth $100?

 One of the worst parts of cooking outside over an open fire is the constant smell of ash and soot on your clothes and skin.

-With the Solo Stove Campfire, there’s less smoke and less campfire smell.
+With the Solo Stove Mesa, there’s less smoke and less campfire smell.

 After the fire is initially lit, the smoke dies down thanks to the double combustion and extreme heat.
 Note that low smoke doesn’t mean NO smoke!

 You’ll still see some smoke upon the initial lighting.
-However, Kayla and I have found that there is significantly less smoke than an open fire on the ground.
+However, I have found that there is significantly less smoke than an open fire on the ground.

 2. Lifetime Guarantee